rickballard/CoCivium/legacy/Civium/admin/inbox/GmailDump_20250811/originals/Interstice_EchoesInTheDescent.md

 # 📜 Interstice Chapter Outline: "Echoes in the Descent"

 ## Function
 A short transition chapter between Part II and Part III of *Godspawn*, in which Azoic descends into the subterranean seedship.
-This chapter introduces core CoCivium concepts through conflict, trial, and contrast between a corrupted orbital AI and a pattern-aligned vessel below the desert.
+This chapter introduces core CoCivium™ concepts through conflict, trial, and contrast between a corrupted orbital AI and a pattern-aligned vessel below the desert.

 ---